-When you’re planning to dispose of property left behind by a tenant -- whether by tossing it, selling it, or giving it away -- many states require you to give notice to the tenant.
+When you’re planning to dispose of property left behind by a tenant -- whether by tossing it, selling it, or giving it away -- many states require landlords to give notice to the tenant.
 You may also have to follow very specific rules about handling the property after the notice period has expired.

 The notice must typically give the tenant a set amount of time to reclaim the property, after which you can take specific steps.
 A few states provide a notice form, which you may find printed in the state statutes.
 California requires landlords to go further and provide specific information regarding abandoned property on a variety of termination forms (Cal.
 Civ.
-Code § § 1946, 1946.1).
+Code § 1946 and § 1946.1).

 Some state rules require specific information in the notice.
 Even if your state’s laws aren’t specific, your notice should include the following information:

 Mail your notice “return receipt requested” so that you will have proof that the tenant received it.
-The receipt will be if the ex-tenant shows up months later, looking for belongings left behind.
+The receipt will be useful if the ex-tenant shows up months later, looking for belongings left behind.

 Depending on how thoroughly your state has regulated this area, you may find rules on the following issues: